Reduce bad breath, dental plaque, gum disease and cavities.

 Periodontitis is a more advanced form of gum disease.
 In periodontitis, the gum tissue and bone pull away from the teeth, leaving pockets where bacteria collect, causing further inflammation and damage.
 This condition grows and spreads in a vicious cycle below the gum line and can lead to bone and tooth loss.

 A growing body of research suggests that probiotics are helpful for gum disease.
 There are now several reviews to summarize available research:

 Bacteria in plaque can also lead to tooth decay and cavities (together called dental caries).
 Specifically, one bacterium called Streptococcus mutans consumes sugars from your diet and produces lactic acid that degrades your tooth enamel.
 Now you know why sugar is bad for your teeth!

 In one of the few direct studies on probiotics and tooth decay, a probiotic milk containing Lactobacillus rhamnosus was given to children for a period of 7 months.
 The study showed that children consuming probiotic bacteria had significantly fewer cavities and lower counts of Streptococcus mutans than controls.
 The results were particularly effective for children between 3 and 4 years of age .

 In a review of 50 studies, a positive association was found between periodontal disease and the risk of oral, lung, and pancreatic cancers [25 Trusted SourcePubMedGo to source].

 If you have gingivitis or periodontitis, you are suffering from chronic inflammation which sends your immune system into overdrive.
 The effects of probiotics in your oral cavity appear to work much the same as in your gut, balancing the microbiota, reducing inflammation, and calming the immune system.

-Probiotics are good for your oral health and also have a few side effects.
+Probiotics are good for your oral health and also have few side effects.